Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: Background

-An effective AGI test must be trivial to solve for humans yet remain inaccessible to contemporary machine learning models that rely on brute-force methods, pretraining, or statistical pattern matching.
-Such a test must demand capabilities that transcend memorisation or domain-specific heuristics, requiring generalisation, abstraction, and adaptive reasoning.

-A valid evaluation of AGI must target behavioural capacities that current artificial systems do not yet robustly exhibit.
-Meaningful evaluation, therefore, must focus on capacities that cannot be obtained through data or computational scale alone, but instead require systems to acquire structure through interaction and adaptation.
-One possible direction involves closer alignment with the computational principles of the human cortex, motivating interest in neuromorphic approaches such as spiking neural networks, which explicitly incorporate time-sensitive, event-driven dynamics \citep{Maass1997}.
-While such architectures do not, in themselves, constitute general intelligence, they illustrate alternative design dimensions that remain underexplored in conventional artificial neural networks.
+Contemporary artificial systems do not yet robustly exhibit behaviour indistinguishable from that of humans.
+One possible research direction towards that goal involves closer alignment with the computational principles observed in the human cortex, motivating interest in neuromorphic approaches such as spiking neural networks, which explicitly incorporate time-sensitive, event-driven computation \cite{Maass1997, Gerstner2002}.
+While such architectures do not, in themselves, constitute general intelligence, they highlight alternative design dimensions that remain relatively underexplored in conventional artificial neural networks.

-In alignment with this biologically grounded perspective, AGITB departs from symbolic, high-level evaluations and instead assesses intelligence at the lowest, signal-processing level.
-While Turing was right to suggest that communication could serve as a basis for evaluating machine intelligence, natural language remains problematic as a test medium: it conveys human knowledge through symbols whose meanings are not intrinsically grounded in machines, as argued by \cite{Harnad1990}.
-Although the symbol-grounding problem is an old philosophical issue, it has regained prominence in contemporary research across cognitive science, neuroscience, and machine learning \citep[e.g.][]{BenderKoller2020, Bisk2020, Gubelmann2024}.
+In alignment with this biologically grounded perspective, we depart from symbolic, high-level behaviour and instead operate at the level of raw signals.
+While Turing \cite{Turing1950} was right to suggest that communication could serve as a basis for evaluating machine intelligence, natural language remains problematic as a test medium: it conveys human knowledge through symbols whose meanings are not intrinsically grounded in machines, as argued by Stevan Harnad \cite{Harnad1990}.
+As a result, symbolic evaluation can obscure whether a system has acquired grounded representations or merely exploits statistical regularities in linguistic form.
+Although the symbol-grounding problem is an old philosophical issue, it has regained prominence across cognitive science, neuroscience, and machine learning \cite{BenderKoller2020, Bisk2020, Gubelmann2024}.

-A more elemental approach is therefore adopted.
-Rather than judging intelligence by symbolic interpretation, it evaluates whether a system can detect, learn, and generalise patterns in raw binary signals.
-A neural spike by itself contains the smallest amount of information possible and is, as such, grounded but free of other semantics.
-A binary signal accurately represents the neural spike.

-Building on the view that intelligence is fundamentally about extracting structure from data to enable prediction \citep{Hawkins2004}, AGITB operates at the level of signal-based prediction.
-This form of low-level prediction constitutes the structural basis from which semantically grounded, high-level anticipations about the external world can emerge, without presupposing semantic understanding itself.
-This approach aligns closely with the functioning of biological intelligence at the cortical level, which processes time-sensitive sensory spike trains rather than disembodied symbols.